-This guidance is meant to help first responders, health custodians, government workers, organizations and citizens know how personal or health information may be shared during a disaster or emergency situation.
+This guidance is meant to help public bodies, health custodians and private sector organizations know how personal or health information may be shared during a pandemic or emergency situation.
 Privacy laws are not a barrier to appropriate information sharing in these circumstances.
-The practices outlined are largely applicable to organizations in all Canadian jurisdictions.
-Published in May 2013.
+Updated in March 2020.

 The OIPC, jointly with the OIPC of B.C., the Retail Council of Canada and the Access and Privacy Branch of Service Alberta developed this document to address the specific threats and challenges to privacy compliance in the Canadian retail industry.
 Published in March 2007.

 This advisory provides ten steps for implementing PIPA, Alberta's private sector privacy law, in organizations.
 Updated in January 2018.